MatthewSummons/COMP2113-Project/README.md

 ## Quick Start Guide:

 Open a terminal and move to the directory with the game's code.
-Then run the commands type out:
+Then run the commands:

 ```
 make GAME